-A general description of the SAS Group's approach on responsibility for sustainable development can be found on page 95 to 99.
-There it is possible to clearly see how the SAS Group defines social, environmental, and economical responsibility and the SAS Group's comprehensive objective governing the Group's operations and its approach to social responsibility.
-It is also possible to find strategies, core values, and extract from policies guiding the operations of the SAS Group (complete policies is to be found on the SAS Group's homepage, www.sasgroup.net).
-On page 103 the organization and management of the SAS Group's sustainability work can be found.
-Relevant information concerning both positive and negative aspects of the SAS Group's performance is disclosed throughout the report, by subsidiary or by business segment.
-The most significant aspects are commented on in the Board of Directors' Report on page 56 to 58.
-Risks and opportunities are commented on both in the Annual Report on page 25, and in the Sustainability Report on page 112.
+A general description of the SAS Group's approach to responsibility for sustainable development can be found on pages 98-100, where the SAS Group defines social, environmental, and economical responsibility, and the SAS Group's comprehensive objective governing the Group's operations and its approach to social responsibility are described.
+It is also contains strategies, core values, and extracts from policies guiding the operations of the SAS Group (complete policies can be found on the SAS Group's homepage, www.sasgroup.net).
+On page 103, a description of the organization and management of the SAS Group's sustainability work can be found.
+Relevant information concerning both positive and negative aspects of the SAS Group's performance is disclosed throughout the report, by subsidiary and/or by business segment; the most significant aspects are commented on in the Board of Directors' Report on pages 53-56.
+Risks and opportunities are included in both the Annual Report, on pages 23-24, and in the Sustainability Report, on page 110.